July 29, 2023

 What I Do

 Since 2019, I have provided private Sacred Sexuality coaching to men, women, and couples seeking to elevate pleasure and deepen intimacy in their sexual connections.
-First and foremost, this refers to the connection they have with themselves, but also with others.

 I write a lot about Patriarchal Sex Culture, because I want everyone to understand how the struggle for sexual aliveness and connection is not a symptom of individual brokenness.